US puts Nigeria on religious freedom blacklist with China, Saudi Arabia | DW | 07.12.2020

 The United States on Monday added Nigeria to a blacklist on religious freedoms for the first time.
 The list also includes countries such as China, Saudi Arabia, and Pakistan.

-Secretary of State Mike Pompeo listed the West African nation, an ally of the US, among "countries of concern under the International Religious Freedom Act of 1998" for the first time.
+Secretary of State Mike Pompeo said the West African nation, an ally of the US, was among "countries of concern under the International Religious Freedom Act of 1998."

 "The US is unwavering in its commitment to religious freedom.
 No country or entity should be allowed to persecute people with impunity because of their beliefs," Pompeo said in a tweet.
 "These annual designations show that when religious freedom is attacked, we will act."